DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/how-to-apply-for-teacher-training.md

 Your referee will also be asked if they know of any reason why you should not work with children.

-Ideal referees could include:

-* your university tutor or supervisor
-* your current line manager at work
-* your previous employer
-* a teacher at a school where you work or volunteer
-* a supplier or client you’ve worked with (if you’re self-employed)
+You will need different referees depending on your circumstances.
+If you graduated in the last 5 years, you'll need an academic reference.
+If you already work in a school, you'll need a reference from your headteacher.

+If you’re applying for a salaried course, one of your references must be from an employer.

+Training providers will accept a character reference, such as a mentor or someone you know from volunteering, as a second reference.

 Referees should not be family members, partners or friends.

-It’s important to have at least one academic or professional reference.

-Training providers will accept a character reference, such as a mentor or someone you know from volunteering, as a second reference.

-If you’re applying for a salaried course, one of your references must be from an employer.

-You can request as many references as you like to increase the chances of getting 2 quickly.

-Once you've received 2 or more references, you can select the 2 you want to include in your application.
+You'll provide the details for 2 referees when you apply.
+If you get an offer from a teacher training provider for a place on their course, you can review the details you've submitted.
+You can change these if necessary.

+Your provider will then contact your referees to get your references.
+If they're happy with them, your teacher training place will then be confirmed.

 If you’re struggling to choose your referees, [get free one-on-one support from a teacher training adviser](/tta-service).